emmac030/EmmaC_BSE_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>>

+# Starter Project
+To explain a little about what my project is, when the motion sensor detects motion, then the LED light turns on.
+The PIR sensor has two settings, one being LOW and one being HIGH.
+LOW corresponds to the value 0 and HIGH corresponds to the value 1.
+When the sensor detects something, then the value changes from 0 to 1, causing the light to turn on.
+One challenge that took a long time to troubleshoot was to figure out why my LED light was always on.
+After printing the value, I found out that the sensor kept detecting motion, causing the value to stay at 1 and the light to stay on.
+Switching the ground and the 5 volt jumper wire fixed the problem because my sensor didn’t specify which port was the positive versus negative, so I plugged them into the wrong ports.

+<iframe width="1074" height="603" src="https://www.youtube.com/embed/l6ldjOKdyIM" title="Emma C. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**